Vector lattices with a Hausdorff uo-Lebesgue topology: Topological aspects of (unbounded) order convergence

-Order convergence in a vector lattice $E$ is hardly ever topological; according to \cite[Theorem~1]{dabboorasad_emelyanov_marabeh_UNPUBLISHED:2017} or \cite[Theorem~8.36]{taylor_THESIS:2018}, this is the case if and only if $E$ is finite-dimensional.
+Order convergence in a vector lattice $E$ is hardly ever topological; according to \cite[Theorem~2.2]{dabboorasad_emelyanov_marabeh:2020} or \cite[Theorem~18.36]{taylor_THESIS:2018}, this is the case if and only if $E$ is finite-dimensional.
 It is not even true that the set map $A\mapsto\oadh{A}$ is always idempotent, i.e., that the \oadhtext\ of a set is always o-closed.
 It is known, for example, that in every $\sigma$-order complete Banach lattice that does \emph{not} have an order continuous norm, there even exists a vector sublattice such that its \oadhtext\ is not order closed; see \cite[Theorem~2.7]{gao_leung:2018}.

 We know from \cref{res:atomic} that uo-convergence in atomic vector lattices is topological.
-Given the fact that o-convergence is topological if and only if the vector lattice is finite-dimensional, it almost seems natural to conjecture that uo-convergence is topological if and only if the vector lattice is atomic.
-We have, however, no concrete evidence in support of such a statement.
+According to \cite[Theorem~6.45]{taylor_THESIS:2018}, atomic vector lattices are, in fact, the only ones for which this is the case.

 It appears to be open whether the \uoadhtext\ of a subset of a vector lattice is always uo-closed.
 In \cite[Problem~2.5]{gao_leung:2018}, it is even asked whether the \uoadhtext\ of a vector sublattice is always o-closed, which is asking for a weaker conclusion for a much more restrictive class of subsets.

 Even though the topological aspects of uo-convergence are still not well understood in general, there is a class of vector lattices where we have a reasonably complete picture.
 In order to formulate this, we need some more notation.
-For a set $X$ with a topology $\tau$ and a subset $A\subseteq X$ of $X$, we let $\sadh{\tau}{A}$ denote the $\sigma\text{-}\tau$-adherence of $A$, i.e., $\sadh{\tau}{A}$ is the set consisting of all $\tau$-limits of sequences in $A$.
-When $\sadh{\tau}{A}=A$, $A$ is said to be $\sigma\text{-}\tau$-closed.
-The $\sigma\text{-}\tau$-closed subsets of $X$ are the closed subsets of a topology on $X$ that is called the $\sigma\text{-}\tau$-topology on $X$.
-We let $\overline{A}^\tau$ and $\overline{A}^{\sigma\text{-}\tau}$ denote the $\tau$-closure and the $\sigma\text{-}\tau$-closure of a subset $A$ of $X$, respectively.
-Then $\sadh{\tau}{A}\subseteq\overline{A}^{\sigma\text{-}\tau}$, with equality if and only if $\sadh{\tau}{A}$ is $\sigma\text{-}\tau$-closed.
+For a set $X$ with a topology $\tau$ and a subset $A\subseteq X$ of $X$, we let $\sadh{\tau}{A}$ denote the $\sigma\tau$-adherence of $A$, i.e., $\sadh{\tau}{A}$ is the set consisting of all $\tau$-limits of sequences in $A$.
+When $\sadh{\tau}{A}=A$, $A$ is said to be $\sigma\tau$-closed.
+The $\sigma\tau$-closed subsets of $X$ are the closed subsets of a topology on $X$ that is called the $\sigma\tau$-topology on $X$.
+We let $\overline{A}^\tau$ and $\overline{A}^{\sigma\tau}$ denote the $\tau$-closure and the $\sigma\tau$-closure of a subset $A$ of $X$, respectively.
+Then $\sadh{\tau}{A}\subseteq\overline{A}^{\sigma\tau}$, with equality if and only if $\sadh{\tau}{A}$ is $\sigma\tau$-closed.

 \begin{theorem} Let $E$ be a vector lattice with the countable sup property, and suppose that $E$ has an order dense ideal $F$ such that $\ocdual{F}$ separates the points of $F$.
 Let $G$ be a regular vector sublattice of $E$.
 Then $G$ admits a \uppars{necessarily unique} Hausdorff \uoLtop\ $\uoLt_G$.
 For a subset $A$ of $G$, the following seven subsets of $G$ are all equal: